KProskuryakov/Portfolio/readme.md

 # Readme
 This project is a way for me to demonstrate my skills as a programmer.
-As I learn more, this will be updated to reflect what I've learned.
+As I acquire more skill, this will be updated to reflect what I've learned.

 ## Current goals
 * Figure out how to debug browser code in VSCode.